 Most of my drawings were done on-location, at least in part (see above).
 A few, though, were done from memory, or with the aid of my photographs, sometimes well after-the-fact.
 And I love to take artistic license with what I see—like when I sketch “shotgun” while my husband drives—jotting down the flavor of a place rather than every literal detail.
 The common denominator, though, is that everything I document here is something I have actually experienced myself.
 These are all places I’ve actually been, sights I’ve actually seen, meals I’ve actually tasted, roads I’ve actually driven.
 So rather than a faithful documentary journal of every personal experience, I like to think of this site as an illustrated travel guide.

 I’m always looking for new places, interesting landmarks, and crazy roadside attractions to draw.
 I’m interested in nearly everything, but I’m a real sucker for giant fiberglass animals, local secrets, breathtaking panoramas, roadside randomness, and hidden back roads.
 So if you have any recommendations or stories to pass along, please share!
-(Though I should tell you, in the interest of full disclosure: I don’t accept sponsored posts or travel, guest content or anything remotely resembling a form of advertising.
+(Though I should tell you, in the interest of full disclosure: This page and my FAQ contain links to Amazon, from whom I receive a small commission via their affiliate program.
+I don’t accept sponsored posts or travel, guest content or any other form of advertising.
 I get many, many requests from advertisers and companies looking for sponsored content, and I turn them all down.
 I pay for my own travel and materials, and I will not create sketches or blog posts to support any company or brand.
 All of my trip itineraries, content and opinions are my own.
-I do, however, take professional illustration commissions and some of my sketchbook drawings are available for licensing; I handle all client and licensing inquiries through my portfolio website.)
+I do, however, take professional illustration commissions and some of my sketchbook drawings are available for licensing; for client and licensing inquiries, feel free to contact me.)
 My Facebook page is a repository for travel ephemera, process shots, souvenir photos and shared stories.
 And of course, you can always leave a comment here on the blog or Tweet at me anytime.

 So don’t be shy!
 Let’s see what’s beyond that next bend in the road—together.